-Aging is not a black and white process, it is a gradual evolution cloaked in gray.
-That applies to humans, dogs and cats and when it happens to pets they will officially be categorized as adult animals.
-Watching the process takeover a pet can be heartbreaking.
-There may get to a point where your adored pet is in constant pain, perpetual discomfort, no longer eating, having unusual bathroom behavior and may not even be able to stand.
-A professional veterinary opinion from Dr. Cryan can deliver a quality of life exam to help evaluate a pet’s health and decide on a course of action for the sick pet.
+Aging is not a black and white process.
+Watching the process take over a pet can be heartbreaking.
+There may be a point where your adored pet is in constant pain, perpetual discomfort, no longer eats, has unusual bathroom behavior, and may not even be able to stand.
+A professional veterinary opinion from Dr. Cryan or Dr. King can deliver a quality of life examination to help evaluate a pet’s health and decide on a course of action for the sick pet.

-Once a pet’s quality of life has been evaluated and discussed with the pet owner, Nova Mobile Vet is ready to assist in anyway possible.
-We can help you regardless of if you want a referral or if your pet needs hospice care or if euthanasia is a kinder choice.
+Once a pet’s quality of life has been evaluated and discussed with the pet owner, Nova Mobile Vet is ready to assist in any way possible.
+We can help you regardless of whether you want a referral, if your pet needs hospice care, or if euthanasia is a kinder choice.
 Nova Mobile Vet will be with pet owners every step of a pet’s later stages of life.
 When the time comes we can help make the transition less stressful for both pet and owner.

-No one wants to think of their pets quality of life declining.
-But, as pets age their behaviors and routines may dramatically alter.
+No one wants to think of their pets’ quality of life declining.
+But, as pets age their behaviors and routines may change dramatically.
 Some telltale signs of decreased quality of life pet owners should look for include:

 - Decrease in appetite or thirst.